My opinions, my thoughts, my tribute and my memories of PAM and

 the time Dave Kiem at the 1996 airshow who knew of my DC-3 internet site (it was

-the largest DC-3 site on the net way back then too).
+and still is the largest DC-3 site on the internet).
 He told me to my surprise

 that there was a DC-3 close to where I live (yes, even a 3 hour drive to a DC-3